 Senator Brown is also working to ensure that Ohioans receive the education and training needed for 21st Century jobs.
 For the last several years, Senator Brown has also convened a one-of-its-kind Ohio College Presidents Conference in Washington to discuss ways to leverage federal resources to promote higher education and job training in Ohio.

-Brown serves on the Senate Committee on Finance.
-He also serves on the Senate Banking Committee, where he played an instrumental role in passing the historic Wall Street reform law, and is Chairman of its Financial Institutions and Consumer Protection Subcommittee.
+Senator Brown serves as the Ranking Member of the Senate Banking Committee, where he played an instrumental role in passing the historic Wall Street reform law.
+He also serves on the Senate Committee on Finance.